traefik/traefik/docs/content/routing/routers/index.md

 	notably so that the proxy knows where to forward a response packet from a backend.
 	As expected, a `timeout` is associated to each of these sessions, so that they get cleaned out if they go through a period of inactivity longer than a given duration.
-	Timeout configuration can be set using the `entryPoints.name.udp.timeout` option as described under [entry points](../entrypoints/#udp-options).
+	Timeout can be configured using the `entryPoints.name.udp.timeout` option as described under [entry points](../entrypoints/#udp-options).

 ### EntryPoints